JaneliaSciComp/SongExplorer/README.md

 trained with them.
 These latter mistakes can be corrected in a fashion similar to correcting false positives and false negatives.
-Simply cluster the hidden state activations using the `Activations`, `Cluster`, and `Visualize` buttons as before making sure that "annotated" is in `label types`.
+Simply cluster the hidden state activations using the `Activations`, `Cluster`, and `Visualize` buttons as before making sure that "annotated" is in `kinds to use`.
 Then click on `annotated` in the `kind` pull-down menu and select one of your labels (e.g.
 `mel-` in `species` and `-pulse` in `word`).
 Scan through the visualized clusters by clicking on several points and looking at the snippets therein.
 If